Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 Year of first German data protection law 1977

-81% of German executives say their leadership is more concerned about digital sovereignty than a year ago.
-This translates directly into .de adoption: a domain registered with DENIC — a German cooperative, governed by German law, with data processed on German infrastructure — satisfies sovereignty requirements that a .com domain, operated by a Virginia corporation under US jurisdiction, does not.
-After the US government seized 36 Iranian .com domains in 2021, the distinction between US-controlled and nationally-controlled domain infrastructure became concrete rather than theoretical.
+Around 81% of German executives report that their leadership is more concerned about digital sovereignty than a year earlier.
+This is consistent with .de adoption: a domain registered with DENIC — a German cooperative, governed by German law, with data processed on German infrastructure — satisfies sovereignty preferences that a .com domain, operated by a US corporation under US jurisdiction, does not.
+After the US government seized Iranian .com domains in 2021, the distinction between US-controlled and nationally-controlled domain infrastructure became concrete rather than theoretical.

 Early Infrastructure and Internet Adoption

 Germany was an early mover in building the physical infrastructure for mass Internet adoption.
-In 1993, the Bundespost upgraded the entire German telephone network to ISDN — giving Germany one of the highest ISDN adoption rates in the world at 333 connections per 1,000 inhabitants by 2005.
+In 1993 the Bundespost upgraded the German telephone network to ISDN, giving Germany one of the highest ISDN adoption rates in the world.
 Deutsche Telekom's 1996 IPO raised approximately EUR 13 billion, much of it reinvested in network expansion.
 DSL arrived in July 1999, the same month .de crossed one million registrations.

-Germany's Internet penetration now stands at 93.5% — 78.9 million users — with 94% broadband penetration.
-The country's e-commerce market reached USD 663 billion in 2024.
-A large, connected, privacy-conscious population with millions of businesses creates the demand base that makes .de's scale possible.
+Germany's Internet penetration now stands above 93% — on the order of 79 million users — with broadband near-ubiquitous.
+The country's e-commerce market reached roughly USD 660 billion in 2024.
+A large, connected, privacy-conscious population with millions of businesses creates the demand base that is consistent with .de's scale and its high share of live names.

 Inside Germany: Where the Domains Are

-DENIC's 2024 Domain Map reveals that .de adoption is not evenly distributed across Germany.
-The economic geography of .de mirrors the economic geography of the country itself.
+DENIC's 2024 Domain Map reports that .de adoption is not evenly distributed across Germany.
+The figures below are DENIC registration counts (apex-level), not our hostname dataset — the economic geography of .de mirrors the economic geography of the country itself.

-State / City .de Domains Domains per 1,000 Inhabitants
+State / City .de Registrations Registrations per 1,000 Inhabitants

 National average 184

-Hamburg leads Germany with 330 .de domains per 1,000 inhabitants — nearly twice the national average of 184.
+Hamburg leads Germany with about 330 .de registrations per 1,000 inhabitants — nearly twice the national average of 184.
 Berlin follows at 254.
-The Miesbach district in Upper Bavaria registers an extraordinary 629 domains per 1,000 people — more than three times the national average, driven by a concentration of small businesses and digital agencies in the Alpine foothills south of Munich.
+DENIC's Domain Map reports the Miesbach district in Upper Bavaria at an outlying figure of around 629 registrations per 1,000 people, more than three times the national average, which DENIC attributes to a concentration of small businesses and digital agencies south of Munich.
+Per DENIC, six of Germany's 16 federal states recorded positive .de growth in 2024, led by Lower Saxony and Hamburg, in a year when the global domain market was broadly flat.

 The International Footprint

 .de is not Germany-only.
-Of DENIC's 17.7 million registry registrations, 2.1 million (11.8%) are held by foreign registrants — and that share is growing at 3% year-on-year.
+Per DENIC, of its ~17.7 million registry registrations, about 2.1 million (11.8%) are held by foreign registrants — a share DENIC reports growing at roughly 3% year-on-year.

 Foreign Holder Country Share of Non-German .de Registrations